nospam2000/ch341-baudrate-calculation/README.md

 can find a patch which can directly applied to a Linux kernel and is updated more often than the code here.

+    // TODO: this implementation ignores the fact that smaller prescaler values
+    //       result in smaller tolerance window for receiving frames
     #define CH341_OSC_FREQ    (12000000UL)
     #define CH341_REG_BPS_PRE      0x12
     #define CH341_REG_BPS_DIV      0x13